ermel272/grid-to-tin-conversion/README.md

 # Grid to TIN Conversion

-This project implements two known Raster (grid) to Triangle Irregular Network (TIN) converstion algorithms.
+This project implements two known Raster (grid) to Triangle Irregular Network (TIN) conversion algorithms.
 The goal of the project is to compare the speed and error performance of both algorithms.
 The results of the experimentation can be seen [here][paper].
 The project was written with Python 2.7.